Like Water, Like Fire: Analysis

 Arnold McMillin welcomed Like Water, Like Fire as "an outstanding piece of work which will serve many English readers as an introduction to an unjustly neglected corner of European literature".
 He was critical, however, of a misrepresentative – to a certain degree – selection of works: poor representation of the 19th century poetry and emphasis on poetry of the last 30 years (that is, 1940s-60s) which — he speculated — might have been the result of the sponsors' influence.
 In his opinion, the translator was most successful with the works of the beginning of the 20th century and the Naša Niva period of Belarusian literature, particularly poems by Bujła, Kupała, Kołas and Bahdanovič.

-Anton Adamovič of the Belarusan Institute of Arts and Sciences, New York, corroborated McMillin's criticism.
+Anton Adamovič of the Belarusian Institute of Arts and Sciences in New York, corroborated McMillin's criticism.
 He noted that contemporary (that is, post-World War II) Soviet Belarusian poetry was represented most extensively: 29 out of 41 authors of the anthology were living at the time of the publication; 165 out of 221 poems were composed and published in Soviet Belarus.
 Most of those works were also translated well, "particularly the poems by Tank, Kulašoŭ, Pančanka, Pysin, Baradulin, and Hilevič".
 However, the 1920s - one of the most fruitful periods for the Belarusian literature and culture - was represented by only one poem.
 The whole of pre-Soviet Belarusian poetry was represented by 56 poems of nine authors.
 None of the poets of the post-Second World War Belarusian diaspora were included.
 Adamovič admitted that the book had "many apt observations and comments in the introduction and in the numerous notes", however it contained "just as many misunderstandings and factual errors".
 This led him to suggest that while the book would be useful and enjoyable for general readers, "journalists and scholars [...] should be cautious when using the anthology for quotations and comments."